Tuition costs to study at Webster University Geneva

 Scholarship and Financial Aid

-- One in three bachelor's degree students receive partial scholarship and/or financial aid (see more, below!).
+• One in three bachelor's degree students receive partial scholarship and/or financial aid (see more, below!).

-- One in four master's degree students receive some need-based financial aid support.
+• One in four master's degree students receive some need-based financial aid support.

-- All awards are partial-tuition awards; there are no standard full scholarship programs, and scholarship funding does not apply toward accommodations.
+• All awards are partial-tuition awards; there are no standard full scholarship programs, and scholarship funding does not apply toward accommodations.

 One Out of Every Three Undergraduate Students Receive Aid and/or Scholarship

-Approximately 33% of the undergraduate student body benefits from one or more forms of financial aid or scholarship assistance to help fund their studies at Webster’s Geneva campus.
+Approximately 33% of the undergraduate student body benefits from one or more forms of financial aid or scholarship assistance to help fund their studies at Webster’s Geneva Campus.

 There are various financial assistance programs for which eligible students may be considered.
 Depending on your demonstrated need and your academic ability, it may be possible to combine these different sources to help meet your financial needs gap (note: work-study positions may depend on your residency status in Switzerland and the EU).

-Higher-potential applicants who have demonstrated strong academic performance may be considered for Webster University Geneva's Scholars Program track.
+Higher-potential applicants who have demonstrated strong academic performance may be considered for Webster Geneva Campus's Scholars Program track.
 Typically, the admissions office makes recommendations to the Scholarship Committee, as part of its rolling applications review and decision process.
 Those whose grade point average (GPA) is about a 3.5/4.0 scale (or its equivalent in other grading systems) have the highest opportunity to earn scholarship support.
 Students from all nationalities can be considered for scholarships.

 Individual scholarship awards range up to 30% of annual full-time tuition per year and are renewable each year provided students maintain the equivalent of a 3.5-grade point average.